RitwikGanguly/Data-Scientist-Interview-questions-/README.md

 3.  **Tanh (Hyperbolic Tangent):** This function maps any input value to a value between -1 and 1.
 It's similar to the sigmoid function but outputs values in a wider range.

-4.  **Leaky ReLU:** This function is similar to ReLU, but instead of mapping negative input values to 0, it maps them to a small positive value (e.g. 0.01).
+4.  **Leaky ReLU:** This function is similar to ReLU, but instead of mapping negative input values to 0, it maps them to a small negative value (e.g. 0.01).
 This helps to avoid the "dying ReLU" problem, where a neuron can become "dead" and output zero for all input values.

 5.  **ELU (Exponential Linear Unit):** This function is similar to Leaky ReLU, but the negative part of the function has a slope of alpha, where alpha is a hyperparameter.
 This helps to avoid the "dying ReLU" problem and also helps to speed up the convergence.